 Rochester, New York

-In their article "Critical Literacy," Leland and Harste argue: "Teachers who want to reimagine [the read-aloud] as an opportunity to engage children in critical conversations about power and social justice can help them begin to understand that every text is written from someone's perspective."
-(468) The use of picture books, which are a quick read, allows students to explore multiple perspectives around the theme of social bridges and barriers.
+In their article "Critical Literacy," Leland and Harste argue that "teachers who want to reimagine [the read-aloud] as an opportunity to engage children in critical conversations about power and social justice can help them begin to understand that every text is written from someone's perspective" (468).
+The use of picture books, which take little time to read, allows students to explore multiple perspectives around the theme of social bridges and barriers.
 Picture books can invite students to engage in critical discussion of complex issues of race, class, and gender.
 They "show how people can begin to take action on important social issues . . . and help us question why certain groups are positioned as 'others'" (Harste, 2000, p.
 507).
-Read aloud, they enable students to engage in dialogue as they consider the narratives in terms of historical contexts, the nature of the implied barriers, and how individuals can take action to promote social justice and equity.
+When they are read aloud, picture books enable students to engage in dialogue as they consider the narratives in terms of historical contexts, the nature of the implied barriers, and how individuals can take action to promote social justice and equity.

 Moss, Joy.
 2002.
 Literary Discussion in the Elementary School.
 Urbana, IL: NCTE.